 - Parmiter's Bethnal Green educational fund, who buy the children books each year.

 - St Barnabas Church – we use our local church to stage our annual nativity performance and support their food bank through our Harvest Appeal.
-The vicar, Father Brian Ralph, is one of our community governors and currently vice-chair of governors at Chisenhale.

 - Worshipful Company of Bakers plays an active role in the continuing development of the baking industry and allied trades nationally and internationally through training, scholarships and as an authoritative and independent voice in food manufacture and retailing.
 Every year their bakers come into school to support our Lessons in Loaf project along with Cassie Liversidge and Ali Noor.